techapj/arch-heavy-dotfiles/README.md

 This will:

-1. create symbolic links;
+1. Create symbolic links
-2. install our beautiful fonts;
+2. Install our beautiful fonts
-3. install the required system-wide ruby gems and npm packages;
+3. Install the required system-wide ruby gems and npm packages
-4. install vim plugins;
+4. Install vim plugins
-5. install adblock filters.
+5. Install ad-blocking filters for luakit

 The bootstrap script is idempotent and you can run it again to update symbolic links and vim plugins.
 If `gem` and `npm` require root, make sure you use `sudo -E ./bootstrap` to preserve your user's environment.

-Afterward, it's recommended that you `ag` for the following values and replace them as necessary:
+Afterward, it's recommended that you `git grep` for the following values and replace them as necessary:

 * `.dotfiles`